jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## # ... with more rows
 ```

-With the hypertension codes in the database you can use `inner_join()` to find the matching drugs from the "pde" table.
+With the hypertension codes in the database, we can use `inner_join()` to find the matching drugs from the *pde* table.

 ```r